johnbe4/getSeoSitemap/README.md

 **Warning<br>**
 To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemap user-agent from that.<br>
 **Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>
-Do not save any file with name that starts with sitemap in the same folder of sitemaps, otherwise getSeoSitemap script could cancel it.<br>**
+Do not save any file with name that starts with sitemap in the main directory, otherwise getSeoSitemap script could cancel it.<br>**
 **The robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.**